“How are you doing?” That’s a question caregivers are asked all too infrequently.

 In-Home Assistance

-Sometimes in-home respite care may not be enough to cover all of your loved one’s needs.
+Sometimes in-home respite care may not cover all of your loved one’s needs.
 Or it may be that your loved one’s quality of life would be enhanced by having more social contact.
 These are both situations where senior day care can be a perfect solution.
-Day care programs vary, but many provide some medical assistance, such as medication management or moderate exercise programs.
-They all provide activities and social interactions as well as reassurance for you, knowing your loved one is well cared for when you can’t be there.

-Care Following Illness, Injury, or Surgery
+Care Following Illness, Injury or Surgery

-If your loved one is recovering from an illness, injury, or surgery, he or she may have additional care needs.
+If your loved one is recovering from an illness, injury or surgery, he or she may have additional care needs.
 Especially if those needs are more demanding or complex than you’re used to, it may well be an appropriate time for your loved one to receive professional care.
-The options are varied and include care in a rehabilitation center, at an adult day care, or in a senior living community that offers medical support.
+The options are varied and include care in a rehabilitation center, at an adult day care or in a senior living community that offers medical support.

 Support at End of Life